S.O.S - eVoice For Justice - e-news weekly

 him by the House Judiciary Committee."
 It denies the constitutional

-constraints that have made the United States a government under law.
+constraints that have made the

 It subverts democracy in the name of democracy.